CAMP COOK & SITE STEWARD

 HOUSING / FOOD / TRANSPORT:

 Camp Cook / Site Steward will live at Professor Valley Field Camp in a private 8×10 canvas tent with a cot provided.
+If he or she is a Moab or Castle Valley resident, the option to commute is available.
 The camp is located 25 miles from Moab, 1 mile off Highway 128 and does not have reliable cell phone coverage.
 Camp Cook / Site Steward must be comfortable living alone for much of the time, and should consider the Field Camp as home-base.
 Other staff may be on-site about 50% of the time, guest policies apply, and couple housing is not available.
 No pets are allowed.
 Meals are provided during overnight training and programs; otherwise Camp Cook / Site Steward provides own food and may use cooking facilities on-site.
 There are 2 restrooms at the camp but no showers.
 Bunkhouse and office in town can be used for “real” showers and breaks, to store extra gear, and for computer/internet access.
 Camp Cook / Site Steward needs to provide own transportation to Moab.
-A vehicle is not required for CFI job duties, but will provide getting to town on free time and in exploring nearby National Parks and outdoor recreation opportunities.
+A vehicle is not required for CFI job duties, but a personal vehicle will help with getting to town on free time and in exploring nearby National Parks and outdoor recreation opportunities.
 Moab is famous for hiking, biking, river running and climbing!

 Pay rate TBD, dependent on actual duties performed and experience.